MoustaphaCheikhJidou/LicensePlateRecognition/README.md

 - `Automatic-License-Plate-Recognition-using-YOLOv8/`: Cloned repository containing YOLOv8 implementation.
 - `requirements.txt`: Python dependencies required for the project.
-- `.ipynb`: Jupyter Notebook with the full pipeline of loading, processing, and outputting license plate data.
+- `Second phase notebook JIDDOU26.ipynb`: Jupyter Notebook with the full pipeline of loading, processing, and outputting license plate data.
+- `test notebook .ipynb`: Jupyter Notebook with the full pipeline to test on a particular image.

 ### Setup and Installation